 Are they cupcakes or muffins?
-These Oatmeal Raisin Cookie Muffins aren't topped with frosting, so I'm calling them muffins and giving you full permission to eat them for breakfast!
+These Oatmeal Raisin Muffins taste just like cookies, but they aren't topped with frosting, so I'm calling them muffins and giving you full permission to eat them for breakfast!

 (This recipe for Oatmeal Raisin Cookie Muffins was originally published in June 2008, but was updated with new photos and content in 2020).

 I'm no fool.
 I know a cupcake when I see a cupcake.
-And though Martha Stewart is calling these cupcakes, I don't believe her for a second.
+And though Martha Stewart tried calling these cupcakes, I didn't believe her for a second.
 They're clearly muffins and I'm calling them as such.

 You're probably thinking, "Boo!
 Muffins are not as fun as cupcakes!"
 But here's where you're wrong.
 Because, you see, if it's called a muffin, that means you can eat it for breakfast.
-Without feeling any guilt whatsoever.
+And nobody can tell you otherwise.

 These oatmeal raisin cookie muffins are still packed with sweetness and probably qualify for dessert, but I'm labeling them as muffins and eating them for breakfast simply because they don't have frosting.
 That's fair, right?